lexiouellette228/DigitalTreasureHunt_NA/README.md

 Files and Directories
 index.html: The main HTML file containing the structure and content of the web application (The treasure map).
-The link to the first webpage is located here. web_page1/: Directory containing the code for the first webpage. webPage2/: Directory containing the code for the second webpage. treasure.html: The third and final webpage.
-Contains the treasure chest. icons/: Directory containing icon images used in the treasure map. treasureMap2.png: The background image of the treasure map.' files.html: The first webpage.
+The link to the first webpage is located here. web_page1/: Directory containing the code, images, and other resources for the first webpage. webPage2/: Directory containing the code, images, and other resources for the second webpage. treasure.html: The third and final webpage.
+Contains the treasure chest. icons/: Directory containing icon images used in the treasure map. treasureMap2.png: The background image of the treasure map.' files/: Directory containing the activity files, student guide, and teacher guide. files.html: The first webpage.
 All the other webpages will be accessed using this webpage. math.html: The second webpage.
 Contains the math problem that needs to be solved.